RuleKeeper-Bot/RuleKeeper-Bot/README.md

 - **Logging:** Tracks various server events.
 - **Command Syncing:** Ensure commands are always up to date.
 - **Leveling:**
-  - Role rewards
+  - Role rewards.
-  - XP boosting for certain roles
+  - XP boosting for certain roles.
-  - Custom XP ranges
+  - Custom XP ranges.
+- **Ban Appeals:**
+  - Send ban appeals to a channel.
+  - Approve and reject an appeal directly in the channel.

 ### Dashboard Features
 - **Admin Login/Logout:** Secure the dashboard with an admin password.